tcorral/Hydra.js/README.md

 #### Decorating modules
 Sometimes is better to decorate our modules instead of extending them.
-To decorate our modules we should use 'decorate' method.

     Hydra.module.decorate( 'baseModuleId', 'decoratedModuleId', function( bus, baseModule ) {
         return {